 Again, the reason many people with ADHD experience hyperfocus is very literally due to differences in the brain related to dopamine.
 So, with this in mind, there are situations where kids and adults with ADHD can use this to their advantage.

 For example, you can make other activities, the ones that you want your child to focus on, more stimulating and rewarding.
 You might provide an immediate reward after homework using a reward system, likely leading to a boost in dopamine.
-This can help harness focus and allow a child to engage in a task more efficiently.
+This can help harness your ADHD child's focus and allow them to engage in a task more efficiently.

 Hyperfocus is frequently observed in people who live with ADHD.
 If you find that the tips in this article aren't working, if your child is prone to tantrums or outbursts that are dangerous to themselves or others, or if you need guidance and support for ADHD symptoms in any other capacity, make sure to reach out to a professional who can help.